azuredevops619/MCW-Intelligent-analytics/Whiteboard-design-session/WDS-trainer-guide-Intelligent-analytics.md

 _Baseline chat_

-1. How would you recommend that Adventure Works receive messages from mobile and desktop browsers?
+1. How would you recommend that AdventureWorks receive messages from mobile and desktop browsers?

     The flow of chat messages from a mobile browser or desktop browser begins with the mobile browser making a Web Sockets connection to a Web App, over which the web app can receive sent messages and push received messages.